Dai-Ichi Kangyo Bank: History

-Merger

-In 1971, Dai-ichi Bank and Nippon Kangyo Bank merged to form the Dai-ichi Kangyo Bank, Limited (“DKB”).
-DKB surpassed longtime leader the Fuji Bank as the largest Japanese bank measured by assets and deposit market share.
-DKB formed DKB Group (also known as Dai-ichi Kangyo Group), the largest Japanese keiretsu in terms of the number of associated companies, and became the central bank of DKB Group.
+In 1971, Dai-ichi Bank and Nippon Kangyo Bank merged to form DKB, which instantly surpassed longtime leader the Fuji Bank as the largest Japanese bank measured by assets and deposit market share.
+DKB formed the core of the DKB Group (or Dai-Ichi Kangyo Group), the largest Japanese keiretsu in terms of the number of associated companies, and became the central bank of DKB Group.

-Taking over Nippon Kangyo and Noko's operation, DKB was the sole trustee of Takarakuji lottery, and was the only bank to have branches in every prefecture in Japan.
+Taking over Nippon Kangyo and Noko's operation, DKB was the sole trustee of the Takarakuji lottery and was the only bank to have branches in every prefecture in Japan.

-DKB executives worried about recurrence of the problem in their Teikoku Bank period, when the two former banks' employees were on bad terms each other.
-Therefore, they were particular about “a merger of equals.”
-DKB's board of directors, for example, was always composed half-and-half of former Dai-ichi members and former NKB members.
+DKB executives worried about the recurrence of the problem in their Teikoku Bank period when the two former banks' employees were on bad terms with each other.
+Therefore, they were particular about "a merger of equals."
+DKB's board of directors, for example, was always composed half-and-half of the former Dai-ichi members and former NKB members.
 The board of directors installed the former two banks members alternately as the next chairperson and president.

 These practices backfired however, only causing difficulty among the employees similar to Teikoku Bank's case.
 Irrational personnel affairs prevented DKB from increasing revenue and profit.
 Although DKB had more assets than any other Japanese bank, its capabilities were inferior to high-performing banks such as Fuji, Sumitomo, Sanwa or Mitsubishi.

-Scandal
+Controversy

 During the Japanese asset price bubble of the late 1980s, Japanese banks, including DKB, granted increasingly risky loans.
-Even worse, DKB financed not only high-risk companies but also Yakuza, in order to invest in capital resources more easily than its competitors.
+Even worse, DKB financed not only high-risk companies but also yakuza, in order to invest in capital resources more easily than its competitors.
 Furthermore, loans to sōkaiya (corporate racketeers) amounted to 30 billion JPY.

 After the bubble's collapse, these bad loans were judged to be poor value for money.
 A raid by Tokyo prosecutors in 1997 impeaching of the loans to sōkaiya laid DKB open to public criticism.
 Kuniji Miyazaki (宮崎 邦次, Miyazaki Kuniji), former president and then chairperson of DKB, who faced severe pressure over a series of alleged misdeeds, committed suicide by hanging himself in his home.

 DKB combined with Fuji Bank and the Industrial Bank of Japan in 2000, forming Mizuho Financial Group.
 In 2002, DKB's corporate & investment banking division was transferred to Mizuho Corporate Bank and its retail banking division to Mizuho Bank respectively.